Christopher Adler home page

 resources for composers

 Khaen: The Bamboo Free-Reed Mouth Organ of Laos and Northeast Thailand: Notes for Composers.
 Download PDF.
-(Revised, 2009)
+(Most recently revised, 2020)

 reviews